 The original Angel’s Share, hidden inside the East Village’s Village Yokocho, has been turning out refined cocktails for almost two decades, even helping to establish some of the standards for cocktailing we still see today (it’s said Petraske himself took cues from the bar).
 It’s a spot that helped set a new pace for the industry: creative menu, accommodating staff, and keen attention to detail.
 Now, in true neo-speakeasy fashion, this old-school drinking den has its own hidden bar -- well, more like an annex (it’s a few doors down from the original, above Sharaku).
 Angel’s Share 2.0 is where you turn when you’re we’re looking for a more open and inviting space; plus, wait times for tables here are significantly shorter.
 While the original location has more classic preparations on the menu (the traditional martini is a must-try), the annex offers quirkier spins on old standbys, like a leather-aged boulevardier, poured tableside from a pouch.

-After working behind the stick for almost half a decade at Julie Reiner’s Clover Club, Ivy Mix has stepped out to co-helm (with Reiner) this colorful, lively spot right across the street from her former stomping grounds.
+After working behind the stick for almost half a decade at Julie Reiner’s Clover Club, Ivy Mix stepped out to co-helm (with Reiner) this colorful, lively spot right across the street from her former stomping grounds.
 Latin-American spirits and flavors inform the drink list here, which includes standards like tequila and every kind of rum you can imagine, as well as more esoteric picks like singani, a sort of Bolivian pisco.
 (If a cocktail isn't in the cards, the bar also offers a number of tasting flights for spirits -- extra points there.)
 Even better, Leyenda has some seriously knockout bar food from Suenos vet Sue Torres.
-The move is to settle in for drinks, grab some rich, gamey goat tacos for dinner, and then order dessert (in the form of the nutty, creamy Shotgun Wedding cocktail).
+The move is to settle in for a cocktail like upgraded Mai Tai (appropriately called the Tia Mia) and some roast pork tacos for dinner.

 The premise for this East Village den’s menu, from Experimental Cocktail Club's Nico de Soto, is pretty straightforward: each drink is based on an individual spice.
 But that doesn’t mean the cocktails here are simple.
 De Soto plays with seemingly incompatible ingredients in unique ways to create concoctions with shockingly complex flavor profiles, like red cabbage with yerba mate, or Aperol with beet juice, coconut cordial, and a mace mist.
-The eccentric menu is served by some incredibly skilled bartenders: order the Saffron cocktail, a fragrant gin-sour variation, and you’ll receive a light (but still creamy!) cocktail that’s been whipped until the egg whites have emulsified into fluffy, meringue-y peaks, and ingredients measured just so to ensure that flavors meld harmoniously.
 It also doesn’t hurt that crowds are tame here, which means you can actually watch the bartenders juggle jiggers, bottles, and beakers to make you something you’ve never tasted before.

 Long Island City